We found 44 courses for you

 As an early years educator your role will include providing a safe, secure and stimulating environment that enables children to reach their full potential.
 You will plan for a curriculum that is aimed at ensuring high quality education for children aged from birth up to seven years and eleven months.

-If you enjoy learning about the fundamental principles and concepts behind Computer Science and how software is engineered, then the Computer Science specification will stretch and challenge you.
-You will be provided with valuable skills in a range of programming environments, how we use programming languages to solve a range of problems and how digital technology is used by others, particularly the moral, ethical, legal and cultural opportunities and risks.
-It will also help you to think creatively, innovatively, analytically, logically and critically, as well as allowing you to apply practical mathematical skills.
+If you enjoy learning about the fundamental principles and concepts behind Computer Science and how software is engineered, then the Computer Science specification will stretch and challenge you by providing valuable skills in a range of programming environments, how we use programming languages to solve a range of problems and how digital technology is used by others, particularly the moral, ethical, legal and cultural opportunities and risks.
+It will also help you to think creatively, innovatively, analytically, logically and critically as well as allowing you to apply practical mathematical skills.

 If you enjoy learning about computers and Information Technology, then the Extended Diploma in Computing will be of great interest to you.
 Based on our hugely successful Extended Diploma for IT, this course has been completely revamped to cover the very latest subjects in Computer Science.
 Building on your existing knowledge, this course will stretch and challenge your IT knowledge and skills.
 Covering thirteen different subjects over two years, you will study a wide range of topics including the Principles of Computer Science, Computer Hardware and Networking, Digital Graphics and Animation, Computer Programming and Games Development.